-Policies (Add Policy)

-• 🗊 🗹 name no10s • key action class org.opennms.netmgt.provision.persist.policies.MatchinglpInterfacePolicy value DO_NOT_PERSIST (Save) Cancel [Add Parameter]

-• 🗹 key matchBehavior value ALL_PARAMETERS
+Policies Add Policy class org.opennms.netmgt.provision.persist.policies.MatchinglpInterfacePolicy value DO_NOT_PERSIST • Save Cancel [Add Parameter] o ☑ key matchBehavior o 🗊 ☑ key ipAddress value ALL_PARAMETERS

 Any subsequent scan of the node or re-imports of NMS provisioning group will force this policy to be applied.
 IP Interface entities that already exist that match this policy will not be deleted.
 Existing interfaces can be deleted by recreating the node in the Provisioning Groups screen (simply change the foreign ID and re-import the group) or by using the ReST API: